melvyniandrag/JavaFall2019ClassRepo/Lectures/Week06_FileIO_Exceptions_TextEncodings/Readme.md

 ## UTF-8

+UTF-8 is the best thing you can learn.
+I love it.
+It's easy to learn, and super fun to learn.
+It's so easy to understand, but I fear you may be scared of the things I'm saying in class.
+There is a famous youtuber called TomScott.
+For homework you have to watch his video.
+ Explanation of how it works.

+ Run `Code/StringToUTF8.java`

 ## File I/O
 So now we know a few ways that text can be encoded by a computer.
 When I first came to Java I felt really worried about how to read and write files because there were so many options and I wasn't sure about the way Java encoded text and what means Java had for writing/reading files in various encodings.